A finite volume Simo-Reissner beam method for moored floating body dynamics: Benchmark Case

 Figure \ref{fig:strongScaling} shows that initially, the algorithm scales efficiently, with notable reductions in execution time.
 However, after $256$ cores, the performance gains become less significant, indicating diminishing returns.
 By the time $1024$ cores are used, the execution time is only slightly improved compared to $512$ cores, highlighting the impact of communication overhead and load imbalance at higher core counts.

 Figure \ref{fig:SnapShots} shows the free surface interaction with incoming waves and mooring lines for the case H12T20.
 The iso-surface for $\alpha = 0.5$ represents the free surface and is coloured by the horizontal flow velocity.
-Different snapshots represent the different instances of incoming waves so that an entire cycle of surge and heave motions can be observed.
+Each snapshot represents a successive instance of incoming waves so that an entire cycle of surge and heave motions can be observed.

 The numerical and experimental wave profiles at the locations listed in Table \ref{table:wavegaugescoords} for both the H12T20 and H15T18 cases are presented in Figure \ref{fig:waveProfiles}.
 While the amplitude agreement between the numerical and experimental data is generally good, an evident phase lag was initially observed.
 This lag likely arises from differences in how waves are generated in the two setups.
 In the experiments, the wave maker may take some time to reach the target amplitude and frequency, and initial disturbances can affect the wave shape.
 In contrast, the numerical simulations assume an ideal and instantaneous start to wave generation, which leads to a timing mismatch.
 To account for this and allow a clearer comparison between the wave profiles, a constant time shift was applied to align the numerical and experimental data.
 The shift was determined by matching the first wave peak and was applied uniformly to all wave gauges within each test case (i.e., a single shift for H12T20 and another for H15T18).
 This adjustment makes it easier to identify differences in wave shape and amplitude.